Second Grade is a year of building and strengthening abilities.

 2A Mary Conti

 Mrs. Conti graduated from Edinboro University with a degree in Elementary Education with concentrations in Math and Computer Science.
 She also has a Master's Degree in Education.
 Mrs. Conti has been an educator in the Erie Catholic School System for over 30 years, and the majority of those years have been in the Second Grade.
-This is her twelfth year teaching you at St. Jude School.
+This is her thirteenth year teaching you at St. Jude School.

 2B Emily Kunik